 I’ve created my own plant-based, vegan, gluten-free, dairy-free protein powder specifically for mamas who are breastfeeding.
 It has lactation-boosting herbs that help increase milk supply, as well as sugar-craving-curbing minerals.
 I also highly recommend it for pregnant mamas because it has Folate in it (in the LIVE L-methylfolate form!!!), which is essential in the first trimester of pregnancy.
 You can also take advantage of the vitamins, minerals and herbs that will help your body also get ready for labor and breastfeeding.
 There are digestive enzymes and probiotics, which also keep your good bacteria levels nice and high.

-Milk Dust doesn’t come out until spring, so until then, I highly recommend Ora Organics plant-based protein powder.
+Milk Dust is available now, another one I highly recommend is Ora Organics plant-based protein powder.
 Ora Organics is the protein powder I have my mamas drinking in both my Belly-Only Pregnancy plan, and my postpartum healing, breastfeeding diet and weight loss plan, The Postpartum Cure.

 Once you choose a good protein powder source, there are some awesome benefits of drinking protein powder during pregnancy: